Is the Time Right? When to Harvest Cannabis [Updated 2021]

 If you’re in a dry environment, dry the plants with the leaves intact.
 In a dry environment, you must exercise caution not to let the leaves dry out too fast.

 It’s easier to cut the leaves immediately after harvesting.
-They’re wet and soft, and there’s less of a chance that you’ll make a mistake, such as removing the resin glands.
+They’re wet and soft, and there’s less of a chance that you’ll make a mistake, such as removing the trichomes.

 While you’re trimming your plants, keep the blades of your scissors clean with a touch of alcohol when necessary.
 Cut the leaves off at an angle using an outward motion.